Hyper-u-amenablity and Hyperfiniteness of Treeable Equivalence Relations: Introduction

 \section{Introduction}

-One of the most relevant problems in the study of countable Borel equivalence relations on standard Borel spaces, is clarifying the relationship between \emph{amenability}, meant in the sense of \cite{JKL} (see Definition \ref{def:amenability}), and \emph{hyperfiniteness}, which asserts that the equivalence relation can be written as an increasing union of Borel equivalence relations whose equivalence classes have finite cardinality.
+One of the most relevant problems in the study of countable Borel equivalence relations on standard Borel spaces is clarifying the relationship between \emph{amenability}, meant in the sense of \cite{JKL} (see Definition \ref{def:amenability}), and \emph{hyperfiniteness}, which asserts that the equivalence relation is increasing union of Borel equivalence relations whose equivalence classes have finite cardinality.
 While it is well known that hyperfiniteness implies amenability (see \cite{SlamanSteel} and \cite{JKL}*{Proposition 2.13}), whether the converse holds remains a notoriously difficult open problem in the subject (\cite{JKL}*{\S 6.2.B}).

-A related unsolved question, is the one concerning the relation between hyperfiniteness and {measure-hyperfiniteness}.
+A related unsolved question is the one concerning the relation between hyperfiniteness and {measure-hyperfiniteness}.
 Recall that a countable Borel equivalence relation over a standard Borel space $X$ is \emph{measure-hyperfinite} if, for every Borel probability measure $\mu$ over $X$, there is some Borel $A \subseteq X$ with $\mu(A) = 1$ and such that the restriction of $E$ to $A$ is hyperfinite.
 It is currently not known whether measure-hyperfiniteness implies hyperfiniteness, and a positive answer would imply that amenability and hyperfiniteness are equivalent, since, by the celebrated Connes-Feldman-Weiss theorem \cite{CFW}, amenability implies measure-hyperfiniteness.

-In this paper, we contribute to these lines of inquiry focusing on the study of \emph{treeable} Borel equivalence relations, namely relations that admit acyclic Borel graphings (the study of these relations finds a large space in the literature; see, e.g., \cites{adams:trees, JKL, gaboriau, hjort:treeable, miller:treeable, tree-like}).
-Typical examples are the orbit equivalence relations originating from free actions of free groups, and our first main result confirms hyperfiniteness for a vast class of measure-hyperfinite equivalence relations of this form.
+In this paper, we contribute to these lines of inquiry focusing on \emph{treeable} Borel equivalence relations, namely relations that admit acyclic Borel graphings (the study of these relations finds a large space in the literature; see, e.g., \cites{adams:trees, JKL, gaboriau, hjort:treeable, miller:treeable, tree-like}).
+Typical examples are the orbit equivalence relations originating from free actions of virtually free groups---that is groups that have a free subgroup of finite index---and our first main result confirms hyperfiniteness for a vast class of measure-hyperfinite equivalence relations of this form.
 In what follows, given a group action $G \curvearrowright X$, we denote by $E_G^X$ the \emph{orbit equivalence relation} associated to the action, that is, $x E_G^X y$ if and only if there is $g \in G$ such that $gx = y$, for $x,y \in X$.